Can Candida Be Cured Naturally?

 • Sleep hygiene: Candida may overgrow during sleep deprivation or chronic fatigue.
 To counter this, improve your sleep by creating a positive environment for bedtime, sticking to a routine, and avoiding things like alcohol or computer screen use before sleeping.

-None of the following remedies have proven to treat Candida on their own.
+None of the following remedies have been proven to treat candidiasis on their own, however, they may help support OTC or prescription antifungals.

 Probiotics